 No application will be considered until it is complete.
 The responsibility rests with the applicant to ensure that all documents (i.e. transcripts, letters of reference, test results) are submitted by January 15 for consideration for financial aid.
+Any application received after January 15th is contingent on space availability and funding.

 International applicants should contact the program email@example.com if they have questions regarding grade conversion before beginning the application process.